openlibraryenvironment/dcb-admin-ui/README.md

 ## Welcome

-Welcome to the DCB Admin UI application!
-The Admin UI is a Knowledge Integration application and is part of the wider Direct Consortial Borrowing project.
+Welcome to DCB Admin!
+DCB Admin is a Knowledge Integration application and is part of the wider Direct Consortial Borrowing project.
 It is designed to help people administrate instances of DCB.

 You can find the DCB Service repository [here](https://gitlab.com/knowledge-integration/libraries/dcb-service) and more information [https://openlibraryfoundation.atlassian.net/l/cp/67Q16M0Q](url).

-The admin UI is written in TypeScript, and uses Next.js and React.
+DCB Admin is written in TypeScript, and uses the Next.js and React frameworks.
 [Material UI](https://mui.com/) has also been used within the project to deliver a dynamic, themable and resillient user interface.

 This project also conforms to the [WCAG 2.1](https://www.w3.org/TR/WCAG21/) accessibilty guidelines.
-If you would like to experience the admin UI in dark mode, please set your system settings accordingly.
+If you would like to experience DCB Admin in dark mode, please set your system settings accordingly.

 ## How to get started